ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 {:style="text-align: center;"}

 We need to satisfy two conditions: first, is that these numbers should have some meaning, or **semantics**.
-Second, that meaning must be **encoded** into a numerical representation.
+Second, is that we should **encode** meaning into a numerical representation.
 If we're in the realm of numbers, a common way to show meaning is to see how far one number is from another:

 ![](/assets/png/word-vectors/dope.png){:width="500px"}
 {:style="text-align: center;"}